grayhemp/pgtoolkit/README.md

 ## pgcompact

-A tool to reduce bloat for tables and indexes without heavy locks.
+A tool to reduce bloat for tables and indexes without heavy locks and full table rebuilding.

 Initially the tool is an automation of the solutions proposed in these
 publications: